-- 1. The top-level requirementsâ?"including mission success criteria, TPMs, and any sponsor-imposed constraintsâ?"are agreed upon, finalized, stated clearly, and consistent with the preliminary design. - The flow down of verifiable requirements is complete and proper or, if not, an adequate plan exists for timely resolution of open items.
-Requirements are traceable to mission goals and objectives. - The program cost, schedule, and JCL analysis (when required) are credible and within program constraints and ready for NASA commitment. - 4.
-The preliminary design is expected to meet the requirements at an acceptable level of risk. - Definition of the technical interfaces (both external entities and between internal elements) is consistent with the overall technical maturity and provides an acceptable level of risk. - Any required new technology has been developed to an adequate state of readiness, or backup options exist and are supported to make them viable alternatives. - 7.
-The project risks are understood and have been credibly assessed, and plans, a process, and resources exist to effectively manage them. - 8.
-Safety and mission assurance (e.g., safety, reliability, maintainability, quality, and Electrical, Electronic, and Electromechanical (EEE) parts) have been adequately addressed in preliminary designs and any applicable SandMA products (e.g., PRA, system safety analysis, and failure modes and effects analysis) meet requirements, are at the appropriate maturity level for this phase of the program's life cycle, and indicate that the program
+- Definition of the technical interfaces (both external entities and between internal elements) is consistent with the overall technical maturity and provides an acceptable level of risk. - Any required new technology has been developed to an adequate state of readiness, or backup options exist and are supported to make them viable alternatives. - The project risks are understood and have been credibly assessed, and plans, a process, and resources exist to effectively manage them. - 8.
+Safety and mission assurance (e.g., safety, reliability, maintainability, quality, and Electrical, Electronic, and Electromechanical (EEE) parts) have been adequately addressed in preliminary designs and any applicable SandMA products (e.g., PRA, system safety analysis, and failure modes and effects analysis) meet requirements, are at the appropriate maturity level for this phase of the program's life cycle, and indicate that the program safety/reliability residual risks will be at an acceptable level. - Adequate technical and programmatic margins (e.g., mass, power, memory) and resources exist to complete the development within budget, schedule, and known risks. - The operational concept is technically sound, includes (where appropriate) human systems, and includes the flow down of requirements for its execution. - 11.
+Technical trade studies are mostly complete to sufficient detail and remaining trade studies are identified, plans exist for their closure, and potential impacts are understood. - The program/project has demonstrated compliance with applicable NASA and implementing Center requirements, standards, processes, and procedures. - 13.
+TBD and TBR items are clearly identified with acceptable plans and schedule for their disposition. - 14.
+Preliminary analysis of the primary subsystems has been completed and summarized, highlighting performance and design margin challenges. - 15.
+Appropriate modeling and analytical results are available and have been considered in the design. - 16.
+Heritage designs have been suitably

-- to be baselined after review comments are incorporated (e.g., technical performance measurement plan, contamination control plan, parts management plan, environments control plan, Electromagnetic Interference/ Electromagnetic Compatibility (EMI/EMC) control plan, payload-to-carrier integration plan, producibility/manufacturability program plan, reliability program plan, quality assurance plan). - h.
-Applicable standards that have been identified and incorporated. - i.
-Updated safety analyses and plans. - j.
-Preliminary engineering drawing tree. - k.
-Interface control documents that are ready to be baselined after review comments are incorporated. - Verification/validation plan that is ready to be baselined after review comments are incorporated. - m.
+- Verification/validation plan that is ready to be baselined after review comments are incorporated. - m.
 Plans to respond to regulatory requirements (e.g., Environmental Impact Statement), as required, that are ready to be baselined after review comments are incorporated. - n.
-Preliminary Disposal Plan. - o.
-Updated technical resource utilization estimates and margins. - p.
-Baseline operations concept. - q.
-Updated Human Systems Integration Plan. - r.
-Updated Human Rating Certification Package. - s.
-Software criteria and products, per NASA-HDBK-2203, NASA Software Engineering Handbook.
+Preliminary Disposal Plan. - Updated technical resource utilization estimates and margins. - p. \Baseline operations concept. - q.
+Updated Human Systems Integration - r. \Updated Human Rating Certification Package. - s.
+Software criteria and products, per NASA-HDBK-2203, NASA Software Engineering Handbook. - t. \\\Design and requisite data submitted to Center/facility spectrum manager for preparation of request for certification of Stage 2 spectrum support by at least 60 days prior to PDR.